 “Renewable energy production is an important area for the governments to focus on… All industrial operators should examine their own energy consumption to ensure that energy is used efficiently and that the opportunities to use renewable energy are exploited,” said Ola Borten Moe, the Minister of Petroleum and Energy, recently.

 Installing a biogas plant for the disposal of crop residues is much better than setting light to them.
 Burning of crop residues leads to the release of several atmospheric pollutants such as aerosols, suspended particulates, SOx and NOx and in some cases dioxins and furans.
 Further, burning of the standing crop also leads to volatilization of the soil nutrients, decreasing soil fertility.
 Dung cakes are extremely popular for cooking purposes in rural areas.
 Unfortunately, the burning of dung cakes leads to toxic emissions in the form of SPMs, PAHs and CO.
 Studies relate cow dung cake burning with cases of tuberculosis, lung cancer etc. Thus, the external costs (environmental damage, soil damage, health damage) associated with the traditional methods are enormous.
-Using biogas plant produces no such problems.
+Using a biogas plant produces no such problems.

 Before biogas industry since 70th Zorg Biogas’s engineers have been participating in gigantic projects: several thousands MW hydro power electric stations, city waste water treatment plants, huge dams.
 Starting from secretary to CEO everybody out of 50 people team has diploma of engineer.

 The heat produced by the biogas plant will be used to dry the material remaining from the fermentation process and to heat the pig buildings 60 m away.
-With heat utilization of 70 % (without fermenter heating) the CHP bonus in France is 4 cents per kWh, so that the feed-in tariff for a 500 kW plant amounts to 17 cents.
+With heat utilisation of 70 % (without fermenter heating) the CHP bonus in France is 4 cents per kWh, so that the feed-in tariff for a 500 kW plant amounts to 17 cents.
 In France the feed in legislation ensures that the state buys electricity from biogas plants at a guaranteed price for 15 years.
 So, what are biogas plants good for?
 They are good for a guaranteed price for 15 year!

 Nepal is operating the so called GGC-2047 biogas plant design for over 20 years.
 NBPA took on the challenge to improve this well proofed design.
 To foster the implementation within the Nepalese context, NIBP orients towards the BSP standard design, improving some critical points.
 The NIB plant is designed to address the short comings of the current GGC-2047 plant design.
 The R&D activities of NBPA are focusing on the evaluation of usability, performance, price and durability of this new plant design.